 Replicating the historical bird surveys

 There is little information about the routes that the Walters and Dreuth walked to count birds.
 Thus, we assumed the Walters (1898 - 1903) did not follow a standard methodology and likely walked the entire park and counted species by sight and sound (Walter 1904).
-Dreuth, the surveyor between 1927 – 1933, included the count’s date, time, and end points of the path traveled in his field notes.
+Dreuth, the surveyor between 1927 – 1933, included the count’s date, time, and end points of the path traveled in his field notes (FIGURE?).
 Both historical surveys did not describe the specific path traveled in the park, the distance at which birds were identified from the travelled path, or the speed at which a surveyor walked.

 At a minimum, both historical surveys included the number of days per year counts were conducted during the migratory season.
 Between 1898 – 1903, the Walter’s averaged 75.66 (min = 66, max = 87) counts per year.
 Because the Walters included a figure of observed species richness per day between May 7 and 20 in their birding guide – a time they deemed the height of migration – we assumed they usually counted birds each weekday in March and April but every day in May (Walter 1904).
 Conducting counts in this fashion would result in about 71 counts per year.
 Between 1927 – 1933, Dreuth conducted an average of 57.66 (min = 17, max = 85) counts per year.